 Dr. Tara Luckie, Executive Director (Tara@EnvironmentalScienceCenter.org), has 10 years of experience in the nonprofit sector.
 Her nonprofit career has mostly focused on K-12 education nonprofits.
 Tara developed her passion for environmental curriculum while teaching at a science-based charter school in South Central Los Angeles.
 She is the past Executive Director of the West Seattle Helpline and has worked for several nonprofits in the greater Seattle area.
 Tara holds a Master’s in Education, a Master’s in Nonprofit Leadership, and a Doctorate in Educational Leadership.
 During her free time, Tara enjoys skiing, scuba diving, hiking, and anything else that includes the outdoors.
 She also loves spending time with her family and traveling.

 Kharli Rose, Community Engagement Manager (Kharli@EnvironmentalScienceCenter.org), spent a decade in the news industry and began birding in the middle of it.
 Her hobby /obsession soon revealed many natural connections and a desire to share them with others.
 She gained her BS in environmental studies while helping a Florida county and a national estuary program develop their outreach efforts, but was eager to explore Washington’s wonders.
 Working in King County’s Department of Natural Resources and Parks and volunteering with local Audubon groups taught her about our region’s natural treasures.
-Kharli aims to fuse environmental stewardship with civic engagement, so she is overjoyed to help ESC expand their outreach, strengthen their programs and empower the community.
+Kharli aims to fuse environmental stewardship with community engagement, so she is overjoyed to help ESC expand their outreach, strengthen their programs and empower the community.
 In her free time, you may find her drooling at mountains, adding birds to her lifelist, or simply geeking out and goofing around in the outdoors.
-She also enjoys games, corny jokes, indoor bouldering, and creating art and music with friends and family.
+She also enjoys games, corny jokes, mountain biking, and creating group art and music.

-Kelly Steffen, Salmon Heroes Coordinator (Kelly@EnvironmentalScienceCenter.org), has worked at ESC as a Naturalist for the past year and is excited to be helping out more with the Salmon Heroes program.
-She is also a current volunteer with the Seattle Aquarium’s Beach Naturalist program and Cedar River Salmon Journey program.
+Kelly Steffen, Grants and Programs Coordinator (Kelly@EnvironmentalScienceCenter.org), has worked at ESC as a Naturalist since 2015 and is excited to be help out more internally with the programs.
 Her previous employment had her sharing the marine wonders to the land-locked citizens of Utah as the Director of Education at the Loveland Living Planet Aquarium.
 Kelly holds a B.A. in Biology from Lewis & Clark College and a M.S. in Marine Science from The University of Texas at Austin.
-When she finds time, she enjoys gardening, camping, triathlons, and chasing after her two little girls.
+When she finds time, she enjoys gardening, camping, triathlons, and chasing after her two girls.